madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-24-zangwill-mind-over-matter.md

 The acrimony between "low-energy" and "high-energy" theory which no doubt has its origins in this episode, is alive and well in Indian academia.
-It is reflected in popular attitudes, evinced by careless remarks, and most unfortunately is baked into graduate training.
-This will hurt us in the long run.
-I am reminded of the following remark by
-G. R. G. Mure in his _An Introduction to Hegel_ (1940):
+It is reflected in popular attitudes, evinced by careless remarks, and is baked into graduate training.
+I cannot help but feel that this will hurt us in the long run.
+I am reminded of the following remark by G. R. G. Mure in his _An Introduction to Hegel_ (1940):

 > The plain man has never quite succeeded in seeing in the quarrels of
 > philosophers the symptom of a free and healthy speculative